TABLE OF CONTENTS

 OxyContin, manufactured by Purdue Pharma, is a controlled-release formulation of oxycodone effective for 12 hours of pain management.
 Instant-release formulations, such as Percocet and Tylox, are effective for only 4-6 hours, which results in four to six doses per day.
-With OxyContin, it only needs to be taken twice a day, making it a little easier for the patient.
+With OxyContin, the medication only needs to be taken twice a day, which simplifies the process for the patient.
 Though oxycodone has been used since 1917, no time-release formulation was available until December 1995, when OxyContin was introduced as a Schedule II substance in the United States.
-OxyContin is approved for the treatment of moderate or severe pain, though it is only really used in cases of chronic severe pain.
+OxyContin is approved for the treatment of moderate or severe pain, though it is only used in cases of chronic severe pain.

 The OXY in OxyContin is a reference to its active opioid ingredient, oxycodone.
-The word CONTIN is also seen in other continuous-release medications, such as MS Contin, which is controlled-release morphine.
-CONTIN is short for continuous, and refers to the fact that it is continuously released over the course of a given period of time, rather than all at once like the instant-release formulations.
+The word CONTIN, which is also seen in other continuous-release medications such as MS Contin (controlled-release morphine), refers to “continuous.”
+CONTIN indicates that the medication is continuously released over the course of a specified period of time, rather than instantaneously like Percocet and Tylox.